microsoft/Kusto-Query-Language/doc/not-endswith-operator.md

 ---
-title: The case-insensitive !endswith string operator - Azure Data Explorer
+title:  The case-insensitive !endswith string operator
 description: Learn how to use the !endswith string operator to filter records for data that excludes a case-insensitive ending string. ms.reviewer: alexans ms.topic: reference